ajimoti/roles-and-permissions-documentation/docs/intro.md

 <!-- ### Basic Usage (on a Model) -->
 ### On a Model
-The example blow explains how to use the package on a model after installation.
+The example below explains how to use the package on a model after installation.

 ```php title="app\Http\Controllers\HomeController.php"
 use App\Enums\Role;